joyceiphone/CMS-UI-DEMO/README.md

 A simple Create Project Work Flow

-- Click on Project on the Sidebar
+- Click on Projects on the Sidebar

 - On the Project Page, click on "Start a Project"